masotrix/ROS/README.md

 # ROS
-Turtle package
-Package for controlling ros turtlesim.
+To learn how to use packages, look inside a package for other README.